2001 – 2025

 &&

-Conditional on entropy increasing and on typical emergence, observers are overwhelmingly likely to find themselves at the entropy value where microstructure count is maximal — which corresponds to a near-critical expansion regime.
+Conditional on entropy increasing and on typical emergence, observers are overwhelmingly likely to find themselves at the entropy value where microstructure count is maximal, where the lognormal peaks.
+The theory suggests (althought not formally derive yet) that this might corresponds to a near-critical expansion regime.

 &&